rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting_functionalTesting_nonFunctional.md

 Response Time means time taken by server to respond to user query

-**Types of Performance Testing**
+#### Types of Performance Testing

-Load Testing - By applying within limit
+1. Load Testing - By applying within limit. let's say app can accept 100 users. e.g. so now I am putting like 8,99 users.
+We will be using tool Jmeter.

-Stress Testing - Applying more load
+2. Stress Testing - Applying more load
+e.g. I will put 150 users.

-Scalability Testing - Applying more load and check where exactly software crashes
+3. Scalability Testing - Applying more load and check where exactly software crashes Here I want to know the limit.

-Volume Testing - testing the database of large volume of data
+4. Volume Testing - testing the database of large volume of data
+e.g. Here I will be testing only a complete software

-Soak Testing - Endurance testing by applying load continuously for long time
+5. Soak Testing - Endurance testing by applying load continuously for long time

-It will be mostly done for e-commerce applicatin, client-server application.
-Not for standalone application
+Performance testing will be mostly done for e-commerce applicatin, client-server application.

-### Compatibility Testing(Cross browser Testing)
-Testing the functionality of an application or software for different hardware and software configurations is called Compatibility Testing.

-Why Compatibility Testing - Tester might have tested software in one platform, chances are there the users will use the software in different platforms and the software might not work and this will spread bad name in the market and software usage will go down, to avoid that we do compatability testing.

-To ensure all the features is consistently working for all platforms, we will do compatibility testing
+We will not be doing Performance testing.